Honours Bachelor of Law (LL.B.) SE405

 What follow-on study opportunities are available?

-Graduates who achieve an honours degree will be eligible to apply to study for a research masters at Institute of Technology Carlow, or postgraduate opportunities at other higher education institutions.
+Graduates who achieve an honours degree will be eligible to apply to study for a research masters at SETU Carlow, or postgraduate opportunities at other higher education institutions.

 What will I be able to do when I finish the course?